loxaxs/extended-sim-brothel/README.md

 ## Other girl-related mechanisms

-SBFG has a system of experience gained by girls which can be used to level up other stats.
-This mechanism won't be kept in SB224.
+HSB has a system of experience gained by girls which can be used to level up other stats.
+This mechanism won't be kept in ESB.
 Instead, variable stats will change either through experience (e.g. Sex), or through training (e.g. Constitution, Prominence) or through other dedicated activities (e.g. Commitment).

 ## Technical details